jeamon/goeats/README.md

 * display number of foods (fruits, veggies, donuts) & life eaten
 * make different noise when food eaten or life collected
 * make different noise when walker reaches another level
+* configurable game screen size with environment variables
+* add ball-based enemy at each 3rd level and increase their speed

 * display menu to choose the walker (boy or girl) and language
 * view in real-time the exact coordinates of your position